 Are there swim groups I can join as a beginner?

 It’s always advisable to take a buddy with you when wild swimming, especially if you are new to the activity.
 On Guernsey, there are groups of wild swimmers who make plans to meet and swim together.
 They are always welcoming to new members, whether you intend to join them frequently or just as a one-off experience.
+It's important to note that anyone who wants to join a swim group needs to take responsibility for themselves and do their own risk assessment before getting in and to swim within their own abilities.
 Some of these groups include:

 Mental Tentacles - a group of wild swimmers, including our local ambassador, Jayne, who meet to swim, socialise and make fun videos to post on social media.

 Guernsey Swim Adventures - a group offering a variety of wild swimming breaks and adventures as well as more relaxed social swims at various locations around the Island.
-May include a small fee - visit their website for more details.
+Visit their Facebook page for more details.

 Guernsey Open Water Swimming - a Facebook group where locals arrange swimming meet-ups that are free for anyone to join.